scaredfinger/dietizme/libs/domain/ai-analysis.md

 ## Integration Points
 - Used by biz-builder for business logic implementation
 - Used by applications for type safety
-- May be used by API layers for data validation
+- Used by API layers for data validation
+- Provides the interface for Omnidata service integration